lcpz/awesome-copycats/README.rst

 Warning
 =======

-If you still have to use branch 3.5.x, you can refer to the commit 4c8b1da_.
-Be aware that it's no longer supported, so update to 4.x ASAP.
+If you still have to use branch 3.5.x, you can refer to the commit 4c8b1da_, but be aware that it's no longer supported.

 Description
 ===========